Finland's representation abroad

 - 1 consular office: Manila (the Philippines)

-- 3 separate offices: a Representative Office in Ramallah (RAM) (Palestinian Territory) and liaison offices in Minsk (Belarus) and Beirut (Lebanon)
+- 5 separate offices: a Representative Office in Ramallah (RAM) (Palestinian Territory) and liaison offices in Minsk (Belarus), Beirut (Lebanon), Yangon (Myanmar) and Bogotá (Colombia)

-- 6 consulates general: Los Angeles and New York (USA), Hong Kong and Shanghai (China), Hamburg (Germany) and St Petersburg (Russia)
+- 5 consulates general: Los Angeles and New York (USA), Hong Kong and Shanghai (China) and St Petersburg (Russia)

 - 2 branch offices: Murmansk and Petrozavodsk (under the Consulate General in St Petersburg, Russia)

-- 6 permanent representations or missions in international organisations: EU, COE, OSCE, OECD, UN, WTO
+- 5 permanent representations or missions in international organisations: EU, COE, OECD, UN, WTO

 - 1 special mission: NATO

-There are also four roving ambassadors, based in Helsinki.
+There are also three roving ambassadors, based in Helsinki.
 In addition, Finland has about 400 honorary consulates.

 The Ministry for Foreign Affairs published a report on Finland representation abroad on September 21, 2009: